Punakha: What's up with all that dong?

 It's wild.
 You never know when the next startling revelation is going to drop, but rest assured it will.
 While cruising along a breathtaking mountain pass, we came across the Dochula Pass.
 This is where you will find 108 chortens (or stupas) commemorating Bhutanese soldiers who died in a 2003 battle with Indian separatists who were hiding out in the countryside.
 The insurgents were successfully expelled and the Queen chose the most scenic possible setting to honor the fallen soldiers.

 No wonder television was so late in coming.
-Who needs Days of Our Lives, when your royal portrait feature a throuple +2?
+Who needs Days of Our Lives, when your royal portrait features a throuple +2?

 Then there is the city of Punakha.
 There is no way to talk about Punakha without discussing Drukpa Kunley, the Divine Madman.
 He was a 15th century Tibetan monk turned saint who roamed Bhutan spreading Buddhism via his "flaming thunderbolt of wisdom".
 Pretty grandiose term when you realize he is talking about his dick.
 Then again, he is also known as the Saint of 5000 women, so he must have been doing something right.